ahmadawais/hacktoberfest/README.md

 git remote show
 ```

-## Get list of all local and remote branches
+## Get a list of all local and remote branches
 ```sh
 git branch -a
 ```